Congruence Property In Conformal Field Theory: Anomaly of modular categories

-The following proposition on modular categories is a slight variation of \cite[Prop.
-3]{CG99}, and it was essentially proved in [loc. cit.] under the assumption of Galois symmetry which has been proved in the previous sections. \begin{prop} Let $\A$ be a modular categories over $\k$, and $\rho$ a modular representation of $\A$.
+After our preprint was posted on the arXiv in early 2012, a number of results, which were not in \cite{SZ2}, appear in the serious revision \cite{SZ3} of \cite{SZ2} published in 2013.
+In \cite[Thm 2.6 and Prop 3.5]{SZ2, SZ3}), the same statement was established for integral modular categories satisfying ($\dagger$) by considering the quadratic subfields of $\BQ_N$ but using a different approach.} \end{remark} The following proposition on modular categories is a slight variation of \cite[Prop.
+3]{CG99}, and it was essentially proved [loc. cit.] under the assumption of Galois symmetry, which has been proved in the previous sections. \begin{prop} Let $\A$ be a modular category over $\k$, and $\rho$ a modular representation of $\A$.
 Set $s=\rho(\fs)$, $t= [\delta_{ij}t_i]_{i,j \in \Pi_\A}= \rho(\ft)$, $n=\ord(t)$ and

-\begin{enumerate} \item[(i)] Then, for $\s \in \Gal(\BQ_n/\BK_b)$, $\s^2(t_b) = t_b$. \item[(ii)] If $\A$ is integral, then the anomaly $\a$ of $\A$ is a $4$-th root of unity. \item[(iii)] Let $\BK = \BQ\left(\frac{s_{ib}}{s_{0b}}\big| i,b \in \Pi_\A\right)$, and $k$ the conductor of $\BK$, i.e. the smallest positive integer $k$ such that $\BK \subseteq \BQ_k$.
+\begin{enumerate} \item[(i)] Then, for $\s \in \Gal(\BQ_n/\BK_b)$, $\s^2(t_b) = t_b$. \item[(ii)] If $\A$ is integral, then the anomaly $\a=\frac{p^+_\A}{p^-_\A}$ of $\A$ is a $4$-th root of unity. \item[(iii)] Let $\BK = \BQ\left(\frac{s_{ib}}{s_{0b}}\big| i,b \in \Pi_\A\right)$, and $k$ the conductor of $\BK$, i.e. the smallest positive integer $k$ such that $\BK \subseteq \BQ_k$.
 Then, $\Gal(\BQ_n/\BK)$ is an elementary 2-group, and $|\Gal(\BQ_n/\BQ_k)|$ is a divisor of $8$.
 Moreover, $\frac{n}{k}$ is a divisor of $24$, and $\gcd\left(\frac{n}{k}, k\right)$ divides $2$. \end{enumerate} \end{prop} \begin{proof} (i) Let $\s \in \Gal(\BQ_{n}/\BK_b)$ and $\e_\s$ the sign function determined by $s$ (cf. \ref{eq:galois2}).
 Suppose $s^2 = \sgns C$ where $\sgns=\pm 1$.
 Then, by \eqref{eq:galois1},

 Therefore, $s^2_{0b} \in \BK_b$ and so $\s(s^2_{0b})=s^2_{0b}$.
 Since $\s(s_{0b})=\e_\s(b)s_{0\hs(b)}$, $s_{0\hs(b)} = \e s_{0b}$ for some sign $\e$.
 Now, for $i \in \Pi_\A$,